Kysumi/dyno-table/README.md

   }

   /**
-  * This allows allows dyno-table to work in a singe table design */ protected getTypeAttributeName(): string {
+   * This allows dyno-table to work in a single table design */ protected getTypeAttributeName(): string {
     return "_type";
   }